The Trick to Getting Fresh Kitchen Lighting Without Buying Anything New

-There are no supersize dome pendants hanging over Athena Calderone’s Amagansett island, but a lamp with an exaggerated wicker shade makes up for the drama.
+There are no supersize dome pendants hanging over Athena Calderone’s Amagansett, New York, island, but a lamp with an exaggerated wicker shade makes up for the drama.
 Turn to this solution when all your ceiling fixtures are along the perimeter of the room.

 Carve Out a Cozy Corner

-Fulfill your dreams of having terrazzo counters by bringing in this speckled stone piece, also available in mint green, pink, and dark blue.
+Fulfill your dreams of having terrazzo counters by bringing in this speckled stone piece, also available in white and dark blue.